Delaney Miller

 About

 I am a mechanical engineer with expertise in human-robot interaction.
-As a Systems Analyst at Intuitive Surgical, I develop control algorithms for minimally invasive surgical robotics.
+As a Systems Analyst at Intuitive Surgical, I work on minimally invasive surgical robots.
 I completed my PhD at Stanford University where I researched exoskeleton control strategies to assist human locomotion and developed musculoskeletal simulations to estimate joint loading.
-I have a strong technical background in control systems, robotics, dynamics, optimization, software development, biomechanics, mechatronics, and machine learning.Interested in chatting?
+My technical interests include control systems, robotics, dynamics, optimization, software development, biomechanics, mechatronics, and machine learning.Interested in chatting?
 Get in touch!

 Curriculum vitae